d3adb5/website/content/blog/building-a-computer.md

 computer from the wall and plugging it back in.**

-Turns out power management for the MediaTek chip is a bit wonky, and once it is... powered down or put into a low power state, it has trouble coming back a.
+Turns out power management for the MediaTek chip is a bit wonky, and once it is... powered down or put into a low power state, it has trouble coming back on.
 It's a good thing this is a desktop PC, because _the only way I found to curb this issue was to disable power management for the WiFi chip._ Here is how I did that:

 - On Arch Linux, I [followed the wiki][archwiki-pm] and installed `iw` then added the following to `/etc/udev/rules.d/81-wifi-powersave.rules`: